Expanding to the Middle East: planning, overview, payment landscape

 • renewable energy.

-While political stability in the region is an issue, the region is expected to grow significantly on the back of its young and ambitious workforce in the long term.
+While political stability in the region is an issue, the region is expected to grow significantly in the long term due to its young and ambitious workforce.
 The diversification of the Middle East economies will also see growing investments and influence in these regional areas. Сompanies with innovative offerings in the food and agriculture, education and training, and infrastructure sectors will be in high demand, especially those willing to consider market-entry strategies such as joint venturing and partnerships.

 Exporting to the region can provide the ideal launchpad for expansion into the greater Middle East and Northern African region.
-The key states are:
+The key states include the United Arab Emirates (UAE), Oman, Saudi Arabia, Bahrain, Qatar, and Kuwait.

 The Gulf states are expected to become a regional hub for several industries, extending to include Eastern Africa, Turkey, Iran, Central Asia, South Asia and Europe.
 The diversification of these states is a long-term trend and will be the consistent thread driving new industries’ development in the region.